 - 1/2 cup vegetable juice has approximately 40 mg

-Some concerns exist regarding the excessive intake of nitrate rich substances, however nitrates and nitrites reputation as carcinogenic in moderate amounts has been questioned in recent years.
+Some concerns exist regarding the excessive intake of nitrate rich foods (with nitrate rich substances), however nitrates and nitrites reputation as carcinogenic in moderate amounts has been questioned in recent years.
 Naturally occurring nitrates in vegetables are not felt to pose a health risk.
 Other nutrients like Vitamin C in vegetables are believed to inhibit the formation of harmful compounds from nitrate.

 Inorganic Versus Organic Sources of Nitrate